nathanielxd/flutterfall/docs/QUICKSTART.md

 # Quick Start

+Flutterfall uses the bloc pattern to create an architecture featuring:

+- Separation of models, logic and view
+- A firm and consistent directory structure easy to understand
+- Treatment of models and data providers as microservices separate from the main application
+- Abstraction of data repositories allowing modular backend implementation

 By using the bloc pattern, we separate our application in 3 layers:
 * Presentation
 * Business Logic